 - One of the high growth e-commerce companies in Netherlands run a worldwide business to resell that clients returned after an online purchase?

 - E-commerce is an open playing field, where in Netherlands all solutions are viewed at face value.
-To illustrate, Finnish Etuma landed a deal in the last years at the Dutch Post.
+To illustrate, Etuma landed a deal in the last years at the Dutch Post.